Services and Programs

-The Center for Faculty Development at University of Houston-Clear Lake provides a range of services for our faculty throughout the academic year.
-These training and enrichment opportunities occur in both formal and informal formats.
+The Center for Faculty Development at University of Houston-Clear Lake provides a range of opportunities for faculty to enrich their teaching and research roles on campus.

 For information about any of our programs, please contact us at email@example.com.
 We're also happy to set up a consultation session with your team or department to assess your needs.

 Join a small group of like-minded faculty members from across the university to discuss and examine a shared interest.
 Communities form in September for each academic year.

 Make your Own - If you are a UHCL faculty member with a great idea and would like to develop a Community of Practice (COP), please fill out this form to submit your proposal.

 The Center for Faculty Development also organizes and facilitates several Communities of Practice including: